-WASHINGTON - A panel of three federal appeals court judges on Tuesday dismissed a challenge to the Securities and Exchange Commission's pay-to-play rule for investment advisors, which is similar to the Municipal Securities Rulemaking Board's Rule G-37 for broker-dealers.
+WASHINGTON - A panel of three federal appeals court judges on Tuesday dismissed a challenge to the Securities and Exchange Commission's pay-to-play rule for investment advisors, which is similar

 The U.S. Court of Appeals for the District of Columbia Circuit dismissed the challenge by the New York Republican State Committee and the Tennessee Republican Party, saying the two groups missed the 60-day deadline to challenge the rule after it went into effect, as the Investment Advisors Act of 1940 requires.
 A lawyer for the groups would not comment on whether there are plans to appeal the decision.